-When a ship is hit, and takes wounds it takes a critical hit as well that can affect its performance.
+When a ship is hit, and takes wounds rather than lowering the effectiveness on all rolls as happens with a player character who is wounded, it instead takes a critical hit as well that can affect its performance.
 This damage can be temporarily fixed through the repair actions of a PC at an Engineering command station, but will require more extensive aid once the danger is passed.